Terms and Conditions

 17. Final Provisions

-The contract supersedes all arrangements, correspondence, declarations, or negotiations regarding the subject matter of the contract in all parts unless expressly referenced in the contract.
-This also applies to offers, specifications, and tenders.
+The Contract replaces agreements, correspondence, statements, or negotiations about the subject matter in all aspects, unless explicitly referenced in the Contract.
+This applies also to offers, specifications, and tenders.

-If any provisions of these GTC are invalid or incomplete, the validity of the remaining provisions remains unaffected.
-In place of the invalid or incomplete provision, a regulation that comes closest to the economic purpose of the original provision takes effect.
+If individual provisions of these GTC are invalid or incomplete, the validity of the remaining provisions remains unaffected.
+In place of the invalid or incomplete provision, a regulation that comes closest to the economic purpose of the original provision occurs.

 Version, September 2025